Historical Timeline of Marlborough

 - 1828 Te Āti Awa migrants from Taranaki establish settlement at Waitohi (later to become Picton).

 - 1829 August.
-Colonel Edward Gibbon Wakefield of the New Zealand Company arrives at Ship Cove to begin a survey for subsequent colonisation.
+Colonel Edward Gibbon Wakefield of the New Zealand Company arrives at Meretoto/Ship Cove to begin a survey for subsequent colonisation.

 - 1838 Eurpoean discovery and exploration of Pelorus Sound (Te Hoiere) by Lieutenant Chetwode aboard HMS Pelorus.